Christopher David Harris

-Christopher David Harris is a multi-talented award winning singer and actor who has been featured on hundreds of stages across the United States and Europe.
+Christopher David Harris is a multi-talented award winning singer, actor, and screenwriter who has been featured on hundreds of stages across the United States and Europe.

 Born in Newport News, Virginia, Christopher was raised in a family of musicians, and began performing in church children’s choir at the age of 4.
 At the age of 6, he moved with his family to the Kaiserslautern area of what at the time was West Germany to join his father, a member of the United States Air Force Band.
 For four years he experienced the wonders and culture of Europe.
 It was there while performing in countless children’s musicals and attending numerous musical festivals across the continent that the stage bug first bit him.
 Upon returning to the US, Christopher began training as a low brass player and continued building his vocal, choral, and stage experience, and in May of his freshman year of high school, he decided that the life of a musician and actor was the path for him.